azu/rc-config-loader/README.md

     defaultExtension: [".json", ".yml", ".js"]
 }));

+// try to load as foobar, but it is not found
+// throw Error
+try {
+    rcfile("foorbar");
+} catch (error) {
+    console.log(error); // Not found config file: .foobarrc }

 // try to load as .json, but it is not json
-// throw Error
+// throw SyntaxError
 try {
     rcfile("unknown", {
         // This is not json